Betting Predictions on England National TeamPlease specify the table ID

-England kickoff their World Cup campaign on June 18 in Volgograd.
-The Three Lions will clash with Tunisia in their first Group G match before playing Panama six days later in Nizhny Novgorod.
-Gareth Southgate’s team will wrap up Group G play against Belgium on June 28 in a match that should determine the group winner.
+England has started its World Cup campaign on June 18th in Volgograd.
+The Three Lions has already clashed with Tunisia in their first Group G match before playing Panama six days later in Nizhny Novgorod.
+Gareth Southgate’s team has then faced Belgium in a match that no-one wanted to win.
+It is now time to see what’s coming next in this World Cup for the Three Lions.

 The Three Lions head into Russia following an undefeated qualifying campaign.
 Southgate’s performances as manager have been good, and there has been an improvement in England’s play since he took over for Roy Hodgson.